 Enlarging Protectors (Su): This Limit Break allows the druid to enhance all allied animals within 30 feet, enlarging them by 1 size step.
 This lasts for a duration of 1 round + 1 round per four druid levels after 1st.
 This limit break only requires a swift action.

 Entanglement Field (Su): This Limit Break causes the area around the druid in a 30-ft.-radius to erupt in a growth of grass and roots.
-All enemies within the area of effect are immobilized unless they make a Fortitude save (DC 10 + half of the druid’s level + her Wisdom modifier) for a duration of 1 round + 1 round per four druid levels after 1st.
+All enemies treat the area as difficult terrain and if they are within the area of effect are immobilized unless they make a Fortitude save (DC 10 + half of the druid’s level + her Wisdom modifier) for a duration of 1 round + 1 round per four druid levels after 1st.
 All allies within the area of effect can ignore any difficult terrain for the duration of the limit break.
 This limit break only requires a swift action.

 A druid casts druidic spells, which are drawn from the druid spell list.
 A druid begins play with 3 1st level druid spells of her choice.
 The druid also selects a number of additional 1st-level spells equal to her Wisdom modifier to add to her list of spells.
 Each time a character attains a new druid level, she gains two spells of her choice to add to her list of spells.
 The two free spells must be of spell levels she can cast.
 Like most mages, a druid can find or purchase scrolls with spells to add to her repertoire.
 A druid does not incur spell failure chance so long as she isn’t wearing prohibited armor or shields.